-Now that we know what the goal is, and why it is important to us, the next step is to reflect on the actions we’ve taken that align with our goal.
-What are actions we have taken in the past that, if we were to take them again today, would help us move forward on our path?
+Now that we know what the goal is, and why it is important to us, the next step is to reflect on the actions we’ve already taken that aligned with our goal.
+Ask, what are actions we have taken in the past that, if we were to take them again today, would help us move forward on our path?
 This is a moment to reflect on what has been going right and give ourselves credit for the small changes that can add up to big ones.

 I have the following skills, character traits, experience, recognition, family, friends and community that can help me meet my goal:

 This section of the worksheet offers a chance to reflect on the internal strengths, physical resources and external communities available to us.
 The purpose being to create a sort of inventory of resources we can work with to get to where we want to go.